Executive Leadership Team

 Finance Division

-FDB (Budget): FDB is responsible for creating the semester budget and estimating funds based on past spending and current predictions.
+FDB (Budget): FDB manages the Purchase Request Tracker, supports the student reimbursement process for direct student purchases and student travel, creates the Budget for the following semester, and creates the M.A.K.E.
+Summary at the end of the semester.
 Practicum members can request funds by submitting a Purchase Request Form, with status tracked in the Purchase Request Form tracker.
-All purchases must be approved in advance via the Purchase Request Form, and no verbal approvals are accepted.
+All purchases must be approved in advance via the Purchase Request Form; verbal approvals are not accepted.

 Marketing Division